Sex trafficking in China: Victims

+It is estimated that between 10,000 and 20,000 victims are trafficked within the China each year.
+Chinese police rescued 88,000 trafficked women from 1991 to 1996; they freed more than 42,000 kidnapped women and children from 2001 to 2003.
+However, due to the concealment of crime, it is hard to determine how many women are still being enslaved in China.
+Many sex-trafficked women and girls are never found.

 Surviving victims face ostracisation from their families and communities.
 Some victims are discouraged by family and friends from seeking justice.
 Some in extreme poverty or suffering from trauma or forced drug addiction because of their captors reluctantly return to prostitution after being rescued.
 Many mothers who flee or are rescued will never be able to see their children held by the buying family or sold by the traffickers.

 Some former trafficking victims are reluctant to report traffickers to the local authorities because they fear reprisal from criminals.

-Some recused victims get abducted and sex trafficked again.
+Some rescued victims get abducted and sex trafficked again.

 Trafficking survivors may need urgent medical care for problems ranging from injuries due to sexual abuse and torture.
 They need legal assistance to ensure that the justice system - which too often lets trafficking victims down - is responsive to their needs for accountability and compensation.
 Many need financial assistance as months and years of sexual slavery resulted in no education and income.

 The Chinese government's protection of victims has been criticized: Chinese law enforcement officials have arrested and detained foreign women on suspicion of prostitution crimes without screening them for indicators of sexual exploitation—sometimes for as long as four months, before deporting them for immigration violations.
 The police have treated the women and girls as violators of immigration law but have taken little action against their traffickers.

 There is a need for greater rehabilitative assistance and protection services, including comprehensive counseling and medical reintegration of the victims.
 In many cases, detained or imprisoned women were beaten by other inmates.

 The Chinese government maintains a wide network of shelters across the country, providing food, accommodation, and other services to Chinese citizens facing various kinds of challenges.
 The system, however, is inexperienced in supporting foreigners in need of help.
 Anecdotal evidence suggests that non-Chinese women escaping conditions of forced marriage, some pregnant are at times not granted access to shelters and their services.
 Special support services exist for children, including specialized shelters.
 Emergency shelters, physical and mental health services, education, job training, financial assistance, and family reunification are available for all groups.